domjarkey/concise/README.md

 ```

 Tree-like structures or nested lists can be traversed recursively to
-collapse into a more intelligible format or locate leaf nodes.
+extract leaf nodes or to collapse them into a standardised format.

 ``` r
 tree <- list(